-- Administration of informed consent. - Review inclusion and exclusion criteria. - Record medical history, including prior and current therapies (e.g., prescription and non prescription concomitant medications). - Collect demographic information. - Physical examination including weight, height, and BMI. - Vital signs. - Collect blood and urine samples for clinical laboratory tests (hematology, clinical chemistry, urinalysis, HbA1c, prolactin, urine drug screen, and HIV, HBsAg, and HCV screen). - Prolactin note: This result will serve as the baseline for assessing potential post-dose changes and will not be de-identified. - 12-lead ECG. - Brain Magnetic Resonance Imaging (MRI) (if not completed for research within 6 months of this visit) will be acquired after initial screening.
-Incidental findings will be reviewed by a qualified neuroradiologist in consultation with the Investigator to determine the subject's eligibility for participation in the study.
-If the MRI shows any clinically significant abnormalities, the participant will be notified by the investigator or research physician. - Serum pregnancy test for all females of childbearing potential (FSH test for postmenopausal women). - C-SSRS
+- Administration of informed consent. - Review inclusion and exclusion criteria. - Record medical history, including prior and current therapies (e.g., prescription and non prescription concomitant medications). - C-SSRS - Collect demographic information. - Physical examination including weight, height, and BMI. - Vital signs. - Collect blood and urine samples for clinical laboratory tests (hematology, clinical chemistry, urinalysis, HbA1c, prolactin, urine drug screen, and HIV, HBsAg, and HCV screen). - Prolactin note: This result will serve as the baseline for assessing potential postdose changes and will not be de-identified. - 12-lead ECG. - Brain Magnetic Resonance Imaging (MRI) (if not completed for research within 6 months of this visit) will be acquired after initial screening.
+Incidental findings will be reviewed by a qualified neuroradiologist in consultation with the PI to determine the subject's eligibility for participation in the study in light of these findings.
+If the MRI shows any clinically significant abnormalities, the participant will be notified by the investigator or research physician. - Serum pregnancy test for all females of childbearing potential (FSH test for postmenopausal women).